hauva69/arisunixtips/tipsandtricks.md

 ### Make Idea et al Work on Case Sensitive File System

-Mostly I like OS X, I do prefer using Linux on Desktop, but OS X is quite ok.
+Whie I kind of like OS X, I do prefer using Linux on Desktop.
 There are a few major annoyances like case insensitive file system.
 This annoyance is easy to get around: split your hard drive in two partitions and make the non-system disk case sensitive.
 However, after that IntelliJ software starts to complain.
 Add to **idea.properties** line